franklongford/ColECM/README.rst

 		-param		Name of parameter file
-				(will create a new file ending in '_param' if does not exist) -out		Name of output files (restart and trajectory) -ndim		Number of dimensions (must be 2 or 3)
+				(will create a new file ending in '_param' if does not exist) -out		Name of output files (restart and trajectory) -ndim		Number of dimensions (2 or 3)
-		-nstep		Number of timesteps in simulation (default=10000) -vdw_sigma	Van de Waals radius of collagen beads in red. units -vdw_epsilon	Van de Waals energy in red. units -bond_k		Harmonic bond energy in red. units
+		-nstep		Number of timesteps in simulation (default=10000) -mass		Mass of each of collagen bead in red. units -vdw_sigma	Van de Waals radius of collagen beads in red. units -vdw_epsilon	Van de Waals energy in red. units -bond_k		Harmonic bond energy in red. units
-		-angle_k	Sigmoidal angle energy in red. units
-		-kBT		Temperature constant in red. units
+		-angle_k	Sigmoidal angle energy in red. units -Langevin	Whether to use a Langevin thermostat (NVT) or not (NVE) -kBT		Temperature constant in red. units
-		-Langevin	Whether to use Langevin dynamics (Y/N) -thermo_gamma	Value of Langevin collision rate gamma in red. units -nfibrilx	Number of collagen fibrils accross x axis -nfibrily	Number of collagen fibrils accross y axis -nfibrilz	Number of collagen fibrils accross z axis (3D only)
+		-thermo_gamma	Value of Langevin collision rate gamma in red. units (0-1) -nfibrilx	Number of collagen fibrils accross x axis -nfibrily	Number of collagen fibrils accross y axis -nfibrilz	Number of collagen fibrils accross z axis (3D only)